-Students must apply for graduation by completing the Application for Graduation Form and submitting it to the Director of Student Affairs by the deadline established in the Academic Calendar.
+Students must apply for graduation by completing the Application for Graduation Form and submitting it to the Chief Academic Officer by the deadline established in the Academic Calendar.
 A late fee will be charged to each student who submits the Application for Graduation past the established deadline.